-Greg Adkison, Ph.D., Instructor; human biology, nutrition physiology, biostatistics
+Greg Adkison, Ph.D., Instructor; human biology and biostatistics

-Barbara Ballentine, Ph.D., Assistant Professor; evolution and behavioral ecology
+Barbara Ballentine, Ph.D., Associate Professor; evolution and behavioral ecology

-Chris Beyer, M.S., Lab instructor for Cellular and Molecular Biology
+Chris Beyer, M.S., Adjunct Instructor; Cellular and Molecular Biology and Microbiology

-Indrani Bose, Ph.D., Associate Professor; molecular biology of Cryptoccucus neoformans virulence
+Indrani Bose, Ph.D., Associate Professor and Undergraduate Program Director; molecular biology of Cryptoccucus neoformans virulence

 Heather Coan, Ph.D., Assistant Professor; regenerative medicine and the genetics that underlie diseases of bones and joints

-Beverly Collins, Ph.D., Professor; conservation, restoration, and dynamics of plant communities
+Beverly Collins, Ph.D., Professor and Graduate Program Director; conservation, restoration, and dynamics of plant communities

 James T. Costa, Ph.D., Professor; Director, Highlands Biological Station; evolutionary genetics and behavior of social insects, especially social Lepidoptera and Symphyta

-Megan Eckardt, M.S., Adjunct Instructor; arthropod behavior, kin selection, kin-specific communication and signaling
+Megan Eckardt, M.S., Lecturer; arthropod behavior, kin selection, kin-specific communication and signaling

 Weaver Haney, M.S., Lecturer; microbiology and organismal biology

-Sonja Himes, M.S., Lecturer; environmental biology, general biology, anatomy/physiology
+Sonja (Sunny) Himes, M.S., Instructor; environmental biology, general biology, anatomy/physiology

-Jeremy Hyman, Ph.D., Associate Professor; evolution, behavioral ecology, ornithology
+Jeremy Hyman, Ph.D., Professor and Assistant Department Head; evolution, behavioral ecology, ornithology

-Joe Bill Mathews, DVM, Lecturer; anatomy and physiology, animal physiology
+Joe Bill Mathews, DVM, Instructor; anatomy and physiology, animal physiology

 Joseph Pechmann, Ph.D., Associate Professor; population and community ecology, herpetology, wetlands ecology